Emericdefay/OCR_P9/README.md

 ### Done!
 <p>
-Now the next time you want to run the local server <br>
+Now the next time you'll want to run the local server <br>
-Launch the terminal from your folder created at step 1<br>
+launch the terminal from your folder created at step 1.<br>
-<strong>Then repeat the step 3</strong> and launch:</p>
+Then <strong>repeat the step 3</strong> and launch:</p>

 ```
 python OCR_P9/LITReview/manage.py runserver